fiskl-accounting/help-docs/docs/FAQs/invoicing-faqs.md

 ### Can I customize my invoice language

 :::note[Answer]
-Yes you can clone a language and customize some or all of the values
+Yes you can clone a language and customize some or all of the values.

-1. You c set a default currency on you [Invoice and Quote Language](../Settings-Configurations/invoice-and-quote-settings#custom-language-cloning) settings
+You c set a default currency on you [Invoice and Quote Language](../Settings-Configurations/invoice-and-quote-settings#custom-language-cloning) settings
 :::

 ---